rkerawala/AoURP-RWWs/README.md

 # Usage
 Code in the aourp_analysis.R file is specific to analysis of the Researcher Workbench workspace descriptions attained from the All of Us Research Program's Research Projects Directory: https://www.researchallofus.org/research-projects-directory/
-Various categories of the workspace descriptions are available at aourp_figure_data.csv.
+Various categories of the workspace descriptions are available at aourp_figure_data.xlsx.

 Code was generated using the above packages in R for the following analyses: